yazeedbashammakh/Data_Engineering/spark.md

 - Salting:
   In this method, we add a random component to a skewed key to create additional unique key.
 After performing the operation, this can be dropped.

+### Manage partitions in spark

+1.Configuration
+  - `spark.default.parallelism`: This define the default number of partitions for the newly created dataframe.
+If data is being read from a distributed file system, then initial number of partitions would be same as number of blocks in source.

+2. Repartition()
+  - This function can be helpful to increase or decrease the number of partitions.
+Data is shuffled and new partitions are balanced.
+  - It can also be helpful to distribute data based on few columns so records with certain value would end up in one partition.

+3. Coalesce()
+  - This is used to reduce the partition count.
+  - It avoid the full shuffle and new partitions are not necessarily balanced.
+It can cause skewness in partitions.

+### RDD, Dataframes and Datasets